 Being an artist was Jerry's only ambition.
 A gallery in Tulsa, the Nelson Portrait Studio asked him to hang a painting.
 It hadn't been there long when a rodeo announcer was in town and bought his painting.
 Jerry sold his first painting for $200.00.
 He was so elated he ran all the way home to show his parents how much money one could make as an artist.
 That first sell made his mind up on having a career in art.

 Soon he was invited to participate in the school's 'art-in-action' program.
-Well-know artists were asked to demonstrate.
+Well-known artists were asked to demonstrate.
 The crowds were large and watching the instructors and participants was exactly the kind of art education he was looking for.
 At 19 he was asked to teach art lessons.
 By the time he was 21, he had one or two workshops a week, traveling all over the Midwest.
 He was teaching 60 to 70 students a week.
 Thus his art career really began as a teacher.

 Early in his career he was making a good living at teaching, but he was not able to concentrate on developing his own style of art.
 He was becoming frustrated.
 One day he got a phone call from one of his former students.
 He was retiring and opening a gallery in Taos, New Mexico.
 He offered Jerry an artist-in-residence position.
 Immediately he sold his house and packed the station wagon.
 The day he arrived in Taos he unloaded his car and sold six paintings.

 Jerry is never satisfied with his artwork . . . but he believes that if he works hard enough and disciplines himself he will become a better artist.
-That is why he admires artist Owen Gromme, whom was still painting in his 90's, improving his craft.
+That is why he admires artist Owen Gromme, who was still painting in his 90's, improving his craft.
 He admires Andrew Wyeth because he built his reputation on subjects that were within 30 miles of his home.
 Jerry is impressed with the work of impressionistic wildlife artist Bob Abbett.
 Today he is mostly impressed with the artwork of Richard Schmidt.

 Jerry at a young age was doing very well selling his artwork in Taos, but his dream did not last very long.
 Family and life changing events brought him back home to Oklahoma and he began teaching again.
 After years of holding successful painting workshops and seminars, Jerry mastered the art of speaking and painting at the same time.